OpenSDP/college-going-r/docs/college_going_enrollment.md

 ### About the Analyses

-Given the substantial economic and social benefits of a college degree, understanding a high schoolsâ€™ role in preparing students to persist through college is essential.
+Given the substantial economic and social benefits of a college degree, understanding a high schools’ role in preparing students to persist through college is essential.
 This section provides a series of analyses that highlight college-going rates across high schools in your agency.
 You will consider whether high school graduates enroll in colleges and universities well-aligned to their  incoming academic qualifications.
-This is one factor that may increase a studentsâ€™ likelihood of college persistence and degree attainment.
+This is one factor that may increase a students’ likelihood of college persistence and degree attainment.

 ### Sample Restrictions